Which of the Following Demonstrates a Leader's Commitment to Duty?

 Conclusion: The Enduring Legacy of Servant Leadership

 The ultimate measure of this commitment lies in its legacy.
-A leader who consistently prioritizes the team and mission cultivates a culture where trust flourishes, accountability is inherent, and purpose is shared.
+So a leader who consistently prioritizes the team and mission cultivates a culture where trust flourishes, accountability is inherent, and purpose is shared.
 This culture becomes self-reinforcing, empowering the team to achieve remarkable things together.
 The leader's visible signature – their unwavering dedication to serving first and leading second – becomes the defining characteristic of the team's character and its enduring success.
 It is this profound commitment, woven into the fabric of daily actions, that ultimately determines not just the leader's effectiveness, but the very vitality and achievement of the entire organization they serve.